DannyGilligan/chocelegance-resubmission/README.md

 <br>
 As Chocelegance is currently a small operation, the preference is to leverage cost-effective marketing strategies that are suitable for a limited budget.
 <br><br>
 The marketing strategy will initially include a newsletter subscription, and a Facebook page.
-Content will be published on a weekly basis, with the goal of creating rich and engaging media that has potential to be organically 'shareable' on social media.
+Content will be published on a weekly basis, with the goal of creating rich and engaging media that has the potential to be organically 'shareable' on social media.
 <br><br>
 <details>
 <summary>  <i>Newsletter</i> </summary>